 2. Aurelio Hotel, Lech, Austria

-At the Aurelio Lech, every room faces into the valley and across the slopes and each balcony is bathed in sunshine throughout the day.
-The rooms themselves are uber-modern ski chalet style, with amazing and generous marble bathrooms with yummy Hermes Paris Un Jardin Sur Le Nil toiletries.
-A million little touches make this place special such as chocolates and hankie packs in your ski locker, high-end lotions at your bedside to fight the mountain dryness and breakfast served at anytime you like.
+At the Aurelio Lech, every room faces into the valley and across the slopes, and each balcony is bathed in sunshine throughout the day.
+The rooms themselves are uber-modern ski chalet style, amazing and generous marble bathrooms with yummy Hermes Paris Un Jardin Sur Le Nil toiletries.
+A million little touches make this place special such as chocolates and hankie packs in your ski locker, high-end lotions at your bedside to fight the mountain dryness, and breakfast served at anytime you like.

-The swish pool area, which is connected to the Spa, also hosts free fruit, water, teas and nuts, just to keep you going between meals.
+The swish pool area connected to the Spa, hosts free fruit, water, teas, and nuts, just to keep you going between meals.
 If that’s not enough, the bowls of delicious Swiss chocolates dotted around this magnificent chalet are just too hard to resist between meals.

 Book a room at Aurelio via our luxury travel concierge and get brilliant extra benefits at no extra cost.